ljmoser83/ea-bootcamp-day-1/README.md

 # ea-bootcamp-day-1

-This repository contains files needed for Day 1 of the Earth Analytics Bootcamp.
+This repository contains the Jupyter Notebook files for Day 1 of the Earth Analytics Bootcamp.